Inference and Learning of Nonlinear LFR State-Space Models: Introduction

-This paper introduces a computationally efficient NL-LFR model identification method, combining BLA initialization with a novel frequency-domain inference and learning approach.
-The proposed method requires periodic data, and, as opposed to \cite{vandersteen1999measurement,vanbeylen2013nonlinear,van2013identification}, allows for arbitrarily-sized sub-blocks, thus improving model flexibility.
-Compared to \cite{schoukens2020initialization}, we obtain a fully initialized NL-LFR model, aiming to mitigate the risk of poor local minima and accelerate subsequent nonlinear optimization.
-The remainder of this paper is structured as follows.
+This paper introduces a computationally efficient NL-LFR model identification method, combining BLA initialization with a novel time-frequency-domain inference and learning approach.
+The proposed method requires steady-state input-output data, and, as opposed to \cite{vandersteen1999measurement,vanbeylen2013nonlinear,van2013identification,pavlov2013steady,shakib2022computationally}, allows for arbitrarily-sized sub-blocks.
+Compared to \cite{van2013identification, schoukens2020initialization,pavlov2013steady,shakib2022computationally,shakib2025numerical}, {the latent signals are explicitly estimated to accelerate the learning of the nonlinearity. } The remainder of this paper is structured as follows.
 Section \ref{sec:problem_statement} establishes the problem context, while Section \ref{sec:method} presents the proposed identification approach.
-Section \ref{sec:results} demonstrates the method's effectiveness on the parallel Wiener-Hammerstein benchmark dataset \cite{schoukens2015parametric}, and Section \ref{sec:conclusions} concludes the paper.
+Section \ref{sec:results} demonstrates the method's effectiveness on a challenging benchmark dataset, and Section \ref{sec:conclusions} concludes the paper.